technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

 # Lab 9 – Create a Case and view AI-suggested similar cases and knowledge articles

+**Objective** - In this lab, you will create Cases, associate cases as parent and child, convert a case to a Knowledge article and view AI-suggested similar cases and knowledge articles.

-## Exercise 1: Enable enhanced case forms for multisession apps
+## Task 1: Enable enhanced case forms for multisession apps

 1. Select the **App selector** from the top ribbon.